Is Blogging Dead? Yea, Kind of…

 Guest posting (with a caveat)

-Gust posting used to be a very powerful strategy for building up authority and your rankings with a website.
-If you were able to get content on other websites linking back to yours it helped create authority for your website so you would rank more quickly and easily.
-Today, guest posting is a massive waste of time unless you’re posting on a high traffic, high authority websites.
+If you could get content on other websites linking back to yours, it helped create authority for your website so that you would rank more quickly and easily.

 Blogging about your personal life and thoughts

-The old idea behind this was to make your blog more personable to help readers connect with you more as a way to help grow your blog.
 You can and should leverage personal experiences and stories into your blog post when possible, but it should be done in a tactful way where it enhances the content.

-Blogging Advice for 2022
+Blogging Advice That Works

-The reality is that building a high traffic blog is more simple than ever, but not necessarily easier.
 Instead of blogging about your personal thoughts and opinions (which most likely no one will read).
 You need to instead focus on keyword research and create content people are actually looking for.

 Next, depending on how competitive your topic is will determine if you need to promote your website by getting links from other websites.
 Link building is always important but it is critical when you are entering a well established market.